helpimaghost/VOIDBREAKER-VR/README.md

 - Sword- Sometimes things get too close and a sword is your best option.
 Swing your sword by performing a sharp, horizontal slash with your Left Controller.

-- Gun- Yes, this is a first person shooter and you have access to several different firearms, with more coming in the future.
-Raise your right hand to ready your gun, which will dynamically switch your aiming mode to shoot at whatever you want to shoot at.
-Lower your right hand to switch aiming back to the headset for other combat functions, or keep it up if you prefer to aim things that way.
-Reload with (B), Ammo Quickswap eventually coming to (A).
+- Gun- Yes, this is a first person shooter and you have a gun.
+Your guns handle as follows:
+- Tapping or holding LT, or firing your weapon will switch Aim Mode to Right Controller
+- Tapping RB, Reloading, or lowering your Right Hand to your side will switch Aim Mode to back Headset
+ - Hold LT to stabilize your shot spread, RT to Fire, Reload with (B), Ammo/Attachments with D-Pad Up and Left **NOTE**- Re-center your view if the crosshair feels off!
+It is not 100% perfect, but should line up pretty well.
 NOTE- Re-center your view if the crosshair feels off!
 It is not 100% perfect, but should line up pretty well.